 This course is also available as a Postgraduate Diploma

-There is a shortage of trained veterinary epidemiologists and there are excellent career opportunities in a variety of organisations including: Ministries of Agriculture & Food; Veterinary Investigation Laboratories; Animal Disease Research Institutes; Animal Health Trusts; Veterinary Faculties in Universities and International Organisations concerned with global health (DFID, FAO, WHO, OIE, etc).
+Graduates from this course hold positions in a variety of organisations including: Ministries of Agriculture & Food; Veterinary Investigation Laboratories; Animal Disease Research Institutes; Animal Health Trusts; Veterinary Faculties in Universities and International Organisations concerned with global health (DFID, FAO, WHO, OIE, etc).

-By the end of this course students will be able to
+By the end of this course students will be able to:

 - design and implement epidemiological studies and surveillance systems

 - analyse and interpret data from epidemiological studies